 The standby and phantom energy used by the electronic devices within the home gym amounted to 1.09% of the total kWh used throughout the year.
 Similar amounts of standby and phantom energy are used throughout your home, from the living room, office, kitchen, etc. It is now easy to see how 5 to 15% of the total energy consumption within your home goes to waste without providing any value.

-Reduce power consumption with Google Home and smart power bars
+Reduce power consumption with Google Home and smart power strip

 Continuing with the home gym example, rather than plugging each device into an electrical outlet directly, the devices were plugged into a smart power instead.
 The following steps detail how the smart power bar was setup.